Umami Pot

 Instructions

-• Trim both ends of cucumbers, then lightly smash them using a rolling pin or the handle of a knife before tearing them into bite-sized pieces.
+• Trim both ends of the cucumbers, then lightly smash them with a rolling pin or the flat side of a knife before tearing them into bite-sized pieces.

 • Peel and grate the ginger.
-Combine all the ingredients (cucumbers, ginger, salt, vinegar, soy sauce, and sesame oil) in a plastic bag, then massage the mixture.
-Let it sit in the refrigerator for about an hour to allow the flavors to blend.
+Combine all the ingredients (cucumbers, ginger, salt, vinegar, soy sauce, and sesame oil) in a plastic bag, then massage them together.
+Let the bag sit in the refrigerator for about an hour to allow the flavors to meld.

 Notes